 Great java requires a camper to measure the right amount of ground coffee beans, based on the quantity of water being used.
 This is the most basic of all brewing fundamentals, but one that’s often skipped by many beginners.
 Getting the right percentage of coffee to water is not simple especially while camping.

-Getting the right coffee pot for camping and hiking is your first step.
+Getting the right aluminum camping coffee pot is your first step.
 But then adjust according to other variables, such as the specific beans you are using, your type of roast and your grind.
 Fine grinds produce a more powerful brew than the same step of a coarse grind.

 How Much Coffee Do You Use?